A topic from the subject of Safety Protocols in Chemistry.

 Procedure:

-1. Turn on the Geiger counter and calibrate it according to the manufacturer's instructions.
+1. Turn on the Geiger counter and allow it to warm up and stabilize according to the manufacturer's instructions.
+Record the background radiation level (counts per minute or CPM).

 Results: